felipealbrecht/DeepBlue-Manual/02-data-types/02-01-experiments.md

 ## Experiments

 The Epigenomic data is organized as Experiments in DeepBlue.
-Each experiment is compound by a regions set and an associated metadata.
+Each Experiment is compound by a regions set and associated metadata.

-One Experiments has the following metadata information:
+One Experiment has the following metadata:
-  * *Name* - Experiment name - Should be unique
+  * *Name* - Experiment name.
+Should be unique.
-  * *Genome* - genome assembly used by this experiment.
-More details in the [genomes](02-04-genomes.md) section
+  * *Genome* - Genome assembly used by this Experiment.
+More details in the [Genomes](02-04-genomes.md) section.
-  * *Epigenetic mark* - Epigenetic mark of the experiment.
-For example: methylation or some Histone Modification.
-More details in the [epigenetic marks](02-05-epigenetic-marks.md) section
+  * *Epigenetic mark* - Epigenetic mark of the Experiment.
+For example: Methylation or some Histone Modification.
+More details in the [Epigenetic Marks](02-05-epigenetic-marks.md) section.
-  * *Sample* - Identification of the sample that was used in this Experiment.
-More details in the [bio-sources and samples](02-06-bio-sources.md) section
+  * *Sample* - Identification of the Sample that was used in this Experiment.
+More details in the [Biosources and Samples](02-06-bio-sources.md) section.
-  * *Technique* - Technique used by this experiment.
+  * *Technique* - Techniqu.e used by this Experiment.
 For example: ChipSeq or DNaseSeq.
-More details in the [technique](02-08-techniques.md) section
+More details in the [Technique](02-08-techniques.md) section
-  * *Project* - Project that this experiment is associated.
+  * *Project* - Project which this Experiment is associated.
 For example: ENCODE or Blueprint.
-More details in the [project](02-09-projects.md) section
+More details in the [Project](02-09-projects.md) section.
-  * *Description* - Description of the experiment
+  * *Description* - Description of the Experiment.
   * *Extra metadata* - Additional metadata.
-A key-value dictionary with extra information about the experiment
+A key-value dictionary with extra information about the Experiment
-  * *User* - User that inserted the experiment.
+  * *User* - User who inserted the Experiment.

-The command [list_experiments](http://deepblue.mpi-inf.mpg.de/api.html#api-list_experiments) is used to obtain all experiments that match the given metadata content.
+The command [list_experiments](http://deepblue.mpi-inf.mpg.de/api.html#api-list_experiments) is used to obtain all Experiments that match the given metadata content.
-This command has the genome assembly, epigenetic mark, sample id, technique, project, and the *user key* as parameters.
+This command has the parameters: Genome Assembly, Epigenetic Mark, Sample Id, Technique, Project, and *user_key*.
-All parameters, with exception *user key*, are optional.
-Setting a parameter to *None* means that this parameter will not be used for the  experiments selection.
-As an example, it is possible to list all experiments, from the genome assembly hg19, informing the genome assembly and using an empty string in all others metadata parameters:
+All parameters, with the exception the *user_key*, are optional.
+Setting a parameter to *None* means that this parameter will not be used for the  Experiment selection.
+DFor example, it is possible to list all Experiments from the genome assembly hg19, by entering the genome assembly and passing an empty string to all others metadata parameters:

 ```python
 import xmlrpclib